 7. Maintain a proper sleep schedule.
 As the season changes, it is important to maintain healthy sleep patterns.
 Healthy sleep will help you make healthy food choices and give you energy for the gym.
 Make sure you are going to bed on time and getting enough sleep every night.
 Keeping your wake up routine consistent will also be helpful in ensuring restful nights.
 If you are having difficulty with falling asleep or getting quality sleep, check out your local natural supplement store for some help in this area.

 Seasonal changes can be difficult, however, being prepared definitely eases the transition!
 Maintaining consistency with your healthy choices and developing new patterns will be exactly what you need to stay on track during this time.
 Happy Training!

 Krysta Marie, Certified Personal Trainer & Holistic Nutrition Coach

-In case you missed it, read Spice Up Your Fit Lifestyle with Krysta Marie in the latest issue of Cooking Green Goodness Magazine, page 8.Tweet
+In case you missed it, read Spice Up Your Fit Lifestyle with Krysta Marie in the A Season Unapologetic issue of Cooking Green Goodness Magazine, page 8.Tweet

 © Photo Credit: Nikita Brown